Convex-Dev/design/cad/003_encoding/README.md

 The fundamental entities that are encoded are called Cells.

-Cells may contain other Cells by Reference, and therefore a top-level Cell can be regarded as a directed acyclic graph (DAG).
-Since Cell Encodings contain cryptographic hashes of the Encodings of any externally Referenced  Cells, this is furthermore a Merkle DAG.
+Cells may contain other cells by reference, and therefore a top-level cell can be regarded as a directed acyclic graph (DAG).
+Since cell encodings contain cryptographic hashes of the encodings of any externally referenced cells, this is furthermore a Merkle DAG.

 ### Encoding